developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/about/index.md

 ### New in DataWedge 6.6

 Serial Input (plug-in)
-Scanner Identifiers (might have come with 6.5)
+Scanner Identifiers (might have come with 6.5?? - per 12/5/GTX, intro'd in 6.6)

 Import Reporting
+full db or profile import
+(scanner config only for now - supported params, value and default changes)

+Configure more than one plug-in at a time with a single intent.

 ENUMERATE_SCANNER updated with new code, scanner ID parm